West Nautical18A Osborne RoadJesmondNewcastle upon TyneNE2 2ADUnited Kingdom

-Experience all the dramatic landscape of Svalbard on a charter with West Nautical – marvel at the Northern Lights, wondrous wildlife and snow-capped scenery.
+Experience the dramatic landscape of Svalbard on a charter with West Nautical – marvel at the Northern Lights, wondrous wildlife and snow-capped scenery.

 The capital of Svalbard, Longyearbyen was originally a coal mining town.
 It is now a small, modern town known for its warm people, wonderful surroundings and of course for its spectacular views of the Northern Lights.